In Excel 2010, the Gammaln function has been replaced by the Gammaln.Precise function, which has improved accuracy.

 This gives the result 2.453736571.

-Further details and examples of the Excel Gammaln function are provided on the Microsoft Office website.
+For further details and examples of the Excel Gammaln function, see the Microsoft Office website.

 If you get an error from the Excel Gammaln function this is likely to be one of the following: